ASTR 1210 (O'Connell) Study Guide

 distinguished from other modes of thought, the difference between

 science and technology, and some of the main results of science.

 Astronomy has had a strong influence on other sciences and defines the

 limits of the scientific universe.
 We will illustrate some of the

-mind-boggling spatial and temporal scales astronomical research has
+mind-boggling cosmic spatial and temporal scales revealed by

 A. What is Science?